Elizabeth, South Australia: Facilities and attractions

 The City of Playford civic centre houses the council chambers, the Elizabeth branch of the Playford Library and the Shedley Theatre.

 Westerly adjacent to the civic centre is the Elizabeth Shopping Centre at the heart of the suburb.
 Formerly known as Elizabeth Town Centre, it has been progressively expanded since the 1960s.
 In its early days it featured open-air malls, but today it comprises a single storey undercover mall.
 A major renovation and extension was completed in 2004.

 In 2007, Northern Sound System was established at 71 Elizabeth Way.
 The centre has offered programs, courses and workshops in various skills, including DJ, hip hop music, youth choir, gaming and animation; songwriting and music production, and it also includes recording studios, a live music venue, and rehearsal spaces.

 Parks

 Dauntsey Reserve is located between Winterslow Road and Woodford Road.
 Ridley Reserve is located on the suburb's southern boundary.
 There are other parks and reserves in the suburb.

 Schools

 Playford International College (formerly Fremont-Elizabeth City High School) is on Philip Highway.
 Kaurna Plains School is on Ridley Road.

 Sport

-Elizabeth is the home of the Central District Bulldogs, an Australian rules football team in the South Australian National Football League (SANFL).
-The team won nine SANFL premierships in the period from 2000 to 2010.
+Elizabeth is the home of the Central District Bulldogs, an Australian rules football club in the South Australian National Football League (SANFL).
+The club competed in 12 consecutive League Grand Finals from 2000 to 2011, winning nine premierships.
 They play all of their home games at Elizabeth Oval ("X Convenience Oval" under naming rights).